Ezekiel 22 – The Bloody City and the Judgment to Come Upon It

 ii.
 They violate women: “A double sin was committed when men ‘humbled,’ i.e., raped, a woman during her menstruous period.”
 (Smith)

 f.
-They take bribes to shed blood; you take usury and increase: The final area of sin exposed among the princes of Israel was their economic sins against their own community.
+They take bribes to shed blood; you take usury and increase: The final area of sin exposed among the princes of Israel was their financial exploitation against their own community.
 They lent money in unjust ways and made profit from your neighbors by extortion.

 i.
 “The precise transgressions that are listed are less important than their cumulative effect that is the burden of Ezekiel’s charge.”
 (Vawter and Hoppe)